-When it comes taking portraits, photographer Pit Buehler has his way of capturing the subjects that reflect the complexity, dynamics and subtly of human experience.
+When it comes to portrait photography, Pit Buehler has his way of capturing the subjects that reflect the complexity, dynamics and subtly of human experience.

 Could you please tell us about yourself?

-I was born in Switzerland in 1972 – My work focuses on Portraiture and People photography.
+I was born in Switzerland in 1972 – My work focuses on People and Portrait photography.